Trace formulas for $\mathcal{S}^p$-perturbations and extension of Koplienko-Neidhardt trace formulas: Preliminaries

-\subsection{Multiple operator integrals associated to Normal operators}
+\subsection{Multiple operator integrals associated to normal operators}

+The following definition of multiple operator integration was developed in \cite{CoLemSu21}, which is based on the construction of \cite{Pa69}.

-Let $\hilh$ be a separable Hilbert space, and let $A$ be a (possibly unbounded) normal operator in $\hilh$.
+Let $A$ be a (possibly unbounded) normal operator in $\hilh$.
 Denote by $E^{A}$ the spectral measure of $A$ and by $\sigma(A)$ the spectrum of $A$.
 Let $e$ be a separating vector of the von Neumann algebra $W^{\ast}(A)$ generated by $A$ (see \cite[Corollary 14.6]{Conway-Book}).
 Then, by \cite[Theorem 15.3]{Conway-Book}, the measure $\lambda_{A}$ defined by

 is a positive measure on the Borel subsets of $\sigma(A)$ such that $\lambda_{A}$ and $E^{A}$ both have the same sets of measure zero.
 The measure $\lambda_{A}$ is called a scalar-valued spectral measure for $A$.
 According to \cite[Theorem 15.10]{Conway-Book}, we obtain a $w^\ast$-continuous $\ast$-representation